-Open space/Conservation Easements
+Open Space/Conservation Easements

 New Jersey law requires environmental commissions to maintain an index of public and private open space in the municipality.
 This can be in the ERI (Environmental Resource Inventory), or as a separate database.
 According to N.J.A.C 7:7-9.38, “public open space constitutes land areas owned or maintained by State, Federal, county and municipal agencies or private groups (such as conservation organizations and homeowner’s associations) and used for or dedicated to conservation of natural resources, public recreation, visual or physical public access or, wildlife protection or management.
 Public open space also includes, but is not limited to, State Forests, State Parks, and State Fish and Wildlife Management Areas, lands held by the New Jersey Natural Lands Trust (13:1B-15.1 19 et seq.), lands held by the New Jersey Water Supply Authority (58:1B-1 et seq.) and designated Natural Areas (13:1B-15.1 2a et seq.) within DEP-owned and managed lands “